crowdsourcing-class/crowdsourcing-class.github.io/assignment3.md

 ###4.
 Text processing in Python

 For this part, you will need to submit your code to answer the following questions.
+You should download the [iPython notebook](assignments/downloads/python-bootcamp/IPythonBootcamp.ipynb) file, and do all of your work there.
+You can submit your entire notebook at the end of the assignment.

 We will be playing with a small but oh so wonderful data set of wine reviews!
 You can download the data [here](assignments/downloads/python-bootcamp/data.tgz).
 You can unpack it as follows, and should see two files: